AdobeDocs/analytics.en/help/admin/tools/server-call-usage/report-suite-usage.md

 >[!IMPORTANT]
 >
->If a report suite is not linked to an Experience Cloud Organization, its usage data is not reflected in this dashboard.
-Also, a billing ID could be tied to multiple Experience Cloud Orgs; there is not always a 1:1 relationship between an org and a billing ID.
+>If a report suite is not linked to an CX Enterprise Organization, its usage data is not reflected in this dashboard.
+Also, a billing ID could be tied to multiple CX Enterprise Orgs; there is not always a 1:1 relationship between an org and a billing ID.

 The Report Suite Usage dashboard

-* Shows the current usage period's server call usage (All Calls, Primary, Secondary, Mobile Primary, Mobile Secondary) for each report suite in your Experience Cloud organization.
+* Shows the current usage period's server call usage (All Calls, Primary, Secondary, Mobile Primary, Mobile Secondary) for each report suite in your CX Enterprise organization.
 * Shows percentage of overall usage per server call category.
 * Is updated daily.
 * Is downloadable.